 Most musculoskeletal conditions and pain syndromes respond favorably to chiropractic care.
 The conditions listed here are essentially the most frequently seen at our office.
-Please contact the clinic if you have questions about a particular problem.
+Please contact us if you have questions about a particular problem.

-80% of Americans have instances of back pain in their life.
+LOW BACK PAIN Most of us have instances of back pain in our life.
 The earlier treatment was to take medicine and rest for two weeks.
 Today's typical care involves immediate treatment with chiropractic adjustment, physical therapy and exercises.
-At Epping Family Chiropractic, treatment and prognosis are based upon the kind of tissue involved and the mechanism of pain.
+Our treatment and prognosis are based upon the kind of tissue involved and the mechanism of pain.
 Many cases including disc, muscle spasm, or simple joint fixation respond to care well.
 A conservative approach is vital to healing and preventing on-going back pain.

-Sciatica is an extreme pain shooting down one or both of your legs.
+SCIATICA is an extreme pain shooting down one or both of your legs due to chronicity or hasn't resolved previous disc conditions completely.
 The sciatic nerve is the largest and longest nerve in your body.
 It begins in the lower back and courses through the buttocks, down the thigh and leg to the foot.
 Pressure to the nerve from any source creates pain down the nerve generally known as sciatica.
 The pain might be intense and burning in the entire leg.
 Some instances are less intense with achiness into the buttocks.
 Common causes of sciatica include, joint inflammation, disc bulge, muscle spasm and arthritis.
 Fortunately, most cases of sciatica respond favorably to natural chiropractic care.
 The more severe and extended sciatica, the more time that it typically takes to treat.

 CARPAL TUNNEL SYNDROME (CTS)